Meeting The Universal Savior

 (This probably is Sanskrit as he, having heard Punjabi being spoken at home and which he does not understand, thought it to be similar.
 The point is that it is like Punjabi, not Punjabi.)

-The fact that Shri Jesus spoke with the other Divine Beings in Sanskrit will profoundly enlighten those who contemplate in silence the sheer depth of this Revelation.
-He is part and parcel of the Sanatana Dharma, even claiming to have existed before Abraham, a declaration not taken lightly by fellow Jews.
+The fact that Shri Jesus spoke with the other Divine Beings in Sanskrit will profoundly enlighten those who contemplate in silence the sheer depth of this Revelation, which reveals that Shri Jesus is part and parcel of the Sanatana Dharma, even claiming to have existed before Abraham, a declaration not taken lightly by fellow Jews.

 Then said the Jews unto him, thou art not yet fifty years old, and hast thou seen Abraham?
 Jesus said unto them: Verily, verily, I say unto you, before Abraham was, I am.
 Then they took up stones to cast at him. ( John 8: 57-9)

-Those who meditate on these questions and find the answers will free themselves from the clutches of reigning religious regimes and merge with Cosmic Consciousness.
+Meditation on these questions with an attendant discernment of deep spiritual answers will lead the person to forever free themselves from the clutches of reigning religious regimes and to merge with Cosmic Consciousness.
 A five-year-old child, instantly enlightened by the Kundalini awakening of the Holy Spirit Shri Mataji Nirmala Devi, is insisting that all His Messengers in the Kingdom of God are in perfect harmony!
-Why are innocent children insisting on the Divine Unity of all Messengers in the Kingdom of God, though adult followers of religious regimes continue rejecting it despite all their lip-service?
+Why are innocent children insisting on the Divine Unity of all Messengers in the Kingdom of God, while adult followers of religious regimes continue rejecting it despite all their lip-service?

 Jesus Christ as existing in Kingdom of God